Why won't my perpetual motion

 I've seen this called the Hamel Spinner.
 For a picture of this toy, see David Hamel spinning device.
 Don't fuss too much about the dimensions of the parts, so long as they are in proportion to the diagram.
 When I first built one I used a relatively weak 1.25" ceramic ring magnet on a 2" steel ball, and a very strong magnet above, which must be strong enough to lift and keep the ball-magnet assembly upright, but not so strong that it lifts it off the table.
 It worked well.
 But I was once careless and the ball was yanked up to the magnet, breaking the ring magnet.
 The upper magnet need not be a ring magnet.

 Rodney Brian has done some experimentation on this device.
 See his video and review.
-He shows quite persuasively that (a) the device is not over-unity, (b) energy from the hands drives it, (c) the steel ball can be glass or plastic, and finally (d) magnets aren't necessary.
-The key to the toy's behavior is (1) A round ball, weighted above, and rotating about a slightly tilted rotation axis, and (2) slightly out of phase motion of the hand, supplying energy to sustain the toy's motion.
+He shows quite persuasively that (a) the device is not over-unity, (b) energy from the hands drives it, (c) the steel ball can be replaced by a glass or plastic ball, and finally (d) magnets aren't necessary.
+The key to the toy's behavior is (1) A round ball, weighted above, rotating about a slightly tilted rotation axis, and (2) slightly out of phase motion of the hand, supplying energy to sustain the toy's motion.